-Whether you’re managing a restaurant, a convenience store, or any service business, you’re a role model for your staff.
+Whether you’re managing a restaurant, a convenience store, or any business, you’re a role model for your staff.
 Your values, attitudes, and behaviors set the standard for what you expect from others.
 If you want your employees to treat each other with respect, you must model respectful behavior yourself.
 If you want your employees to deliver exceptional service, you must treat customers with superior service yourself.
 It’s your actions – not your policies – that influence the performance of your staff.

 Be a Better Role Model